aliensteam51/markovjs/README.md

 	chain.states.push(state3)
 	chain.initialState = state1

 Then we have to add transitions between states.
-Each transition is given a weight, which we give a static value and additionally we can pass a function to calculate the weight dynamically.
+Each transition is given a weight, which we give a static value or pass a function to calculate the weight dynamically.
 So in this example state1 has a weight of 20 if the previous state was not state1, otherwise the weight to go from state1 to state1 is 0

-	state1.addTransitionToState(state1, new markov.Weight(0, function (fromState, toState, previousStates) {
+	state1.addTransitionToState(state1, new markov.Weight(function (fromState, toState, previousStates) {
 	    if (previousStates.length > 0 &&
 	        previousStates[0] === state1) {
 	        return 0